aaronleopold/tinytunes/README.md

 | <kbd>m</kbd>     | Mute/Unmute Volume                                             |
 | <kbd>space</kbd> | Toggle playing                                                 |

+## Contributing

+Contributions are encouraged and welcome!
+Please open an issue prior to working on a bug or feature to let me know you're interested.
+Please be sure to refer to the [CONTRIBUTING.md](https://github.com/aaronleopold/tinytunes/blob/main//CONTRIBUTING.md) file for more information.
+Thanks!

+## Bugs / Issues

+Some of these are current limitations of Tauri, which are either current bugs of Tauri or features not yet available in Tauri.
+If you find a bug or would like to contribute, please open an issue to address it.

+- [ ] Fix positioning issues on Windows
+- [ ] Hide window on click away
+- [ ] Hide app handle (I can get this functional, however it introduces a weird amount of bugs.
+[Potential fix](https://github.com/tauri-apps/tauri/pull/2825))
+  - I can hide this in dev currently
+- [ ] Right click tray icon for menu (Creating a native menu overrides the event handling, causing the tray icon to not respond to left clicks)
+- [ ] Some videos completely break the app, not sure what causes it though.
+Compiling it with --debug flag, or running it in dev, removes the error completely, which makes it extremely hard to debug.
+I suspect it's something on YouTube's end not liking that I am accessing particular videos through their api without a key?
+  - related: if a video becomes unavailable, it will produce the same error.
+Unhiding the iframe will show the message 'This video/live stream recording is not available.'

 ## To-do

 - [x] new a name for the project (tiny tunes!?)